Apprenticeships are work based training programmes which combine on the job training, formal learning and paid employment.

 Conservation Technicians work on a full range of cultural heritage objects or collections, housed in art galleries, libraries, archives, museums, private collections, as well as historic and ancient sites, (internal and external features of a building, but not the building itself).
 Conservation Technicians have good dexterity and practical skills.
 They may work across a range of collections, such as, in a historic property or focus on a particular type of collection, such as, time based media.

-The standard is being developed based on role descriptions provided by the working group, and has been aligned to the following job roles: [Specialist e.g. Preventive or Collections Care, Paper, Photographic, Time based media] Conservation Technician, Collections Care Assistant, Collections Care Technician.
+The standard was developed based on role descriptions provided by the working group, and has been aligned to the following job roles: [Specialist e.g. Preventive or Collections Care, Paper, Photographic, Time based media] Conservation Technician, Collections Care Assistant, Collections Care Technician.

 Conservators are specialist practitioners working to protect, preserve and conserve objects or collections of objects housed in archives, art galleries, libraries, museums, private collections, as well as historic and ancient sites.
 They may also undertake work related to the internal and external features of buildings, such as historic decorative interiors, stained glass windows and sculpture Conservators combine practical skills with skills with knowledge of art history, architecture, science, changing fashions and lifestyles to understand the context of the objects they work with, and to conserve them sensitively and appropriately.